tongprdn/DSCI-551-project-79/README.md

 * Copy this to where you want to run shell command

 #### Config Server

+> [!WARNING]
+> Your IP Address must be whitelisted in EC2 Security Group before proceeding these steps

 1. Connect to EC2
     ```sh
     ssh -i "dsci551-team79.pem" ubuntu@ec2-54-193-107-112.us-west-1.compute.amazonaws.com